w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 track.
 The origins and tracks parameters are preset values that set the duration of a referendum as well as how many referenda can be voted on simultaneously.
 For example, a treasury proposal can now be submitted in different tracks depending on the amount requested.
-A proposal for a small tip will need to be submitted in the Small Tipper track, while a proposal requiring substantial funds will need to be submitted to the Medium or Big Spender track.
+A proposal for a small tip will need to be submitted to the Small Tipper track, while a proposal requiring substantial funds will need to be submitted to the Medium or Big Spender track.

 The [Polkadot Technical Fellowship](./learn-polkadot-technical-fellowship.md) can decide to